Consumer Medicine Information

 Before you take it

 When you must not take it

 Do not take Roxin if you are allergic to medicines containing:

-Do not take Roxin if you are pregnant.
+Do not take Roxin if you are pregnant, or intend to become pregnant.
 Roxin may affect your developing baby if you take it during pregnancy.

-Do not give Roxin to children and to Pre-pre-pubertal adolescents, as there have been no studies of its effects in this age group.
+Do not give Roxin to children and to pre-pubertal adolescents, as there have been no studies of its effects in this age group.

 Do not take Roxin if the expiry date (Exp.) printed on the pack has passed.

 Do not take Roxin if the packaging shows signs of tampering or the tablets do not look quite right.